YushengAuggie/Marathon/marathonRunner/IOFile/fileFormat.md

       the third integer is the distance between the second and third water locations, …the n-th integer is the distance between the (n-1)-th and n-th water locations, and the last integer is the distance between the final water location and the destination.
+Output text file formatted as follows:
+(a) The first line should contain the minimum number of stops needed, as determined by your algorithm.
+(b) The second line should contain k integers, which are the ids of the selected water locations, 1<=k<=n.